What Is Drug Dependence?

 Even though most drug addicts vomit frequently, this does not indicate that everyone is similarly susceptible to vomiting.
 For example, people who have used opioids for a long period or are pregnant may suffer vomiting as a side effect of their drug use.

 Drug abuse can lead to dependence.
-Drug dependence is a physical craving for drugs that surfaces when the body relies on the drug to feel normal and avoid unfriendly effects.
-The first stage of dependence, typically referred to as "withdrawal" or "withdrawal symptoms," usually lasts less than a week and affects most people once.
+Dependence on drugs consists of a physical craving for drugs that surfaces when the body relies on the drug to feel normal and avoid unfriendly effects.
+The first stage of dependence, typically referred to as “withdrawal” or “withdrawal symptoms,” usually lasts less than a week and affects most people once.

 Addiction in the family can increase one's susceptibility to drug addiction.
 Having a drug-addicted parent or someone who has committed drug-related crimes can enhance a person's chances of being addicted to drugs.